JustinCappos/fdtables/docs/translate_virtual_fd.md

-This is the main virtual -> realfd lookup function for fdtables.
+This is the main lookup function which takes a virtual fd and returns the entry

 Converts a virtualfd, which is used in a cage, into the fdtableentry, which is used by whatever is below us.